The Legends of Treasure Island

 The Legends of Treasure Island is a British animated television series.
 It had two series of 13 episodes each and each episode runs for 22–25 minutes.

 The series was loosely based on Robert Louis Stevenson's original 1883 novel Treasure Island.
 Featuring a mysterious and dark storyline, it incorporates magic and many new characters.
-Billy Bones is not depicted in this series, he is replaced by Jim's father, Mr. Hawkins.
+Billy Bones is not depicted in this series, as he is replaced by Jim's father, Mr. Hawkins.

-The series was broadcast in the United Kingdom and in other countries throughout Europe and Asia and was also aired in Australia on ABC TV Network.
+The series was broadcast in the United Kingdom and in other countries throughout Europe, Iberian Peninsula and Asia and was also aired in Australia on ABC TV Network.
 The programme was a FilmFair production for Central Independent Television.
 As of 2021, The Legends of Treasure Island is owned by ITV plc.

 Characters

-This cartoon, unlike most other Treasure Island cartoons and movies, featured the main characters as anthropomorphic animals:
+This cartoon, unlike most other Treasure Island cartoons and films, featured the main characters as anthropomorphic animals: